algorithmica-org/algorithmica/content/english/hpc/arithmetic/division.md

 What we really do here is we multiply $x$ by a floating-point constant ($x \cdot m$) and then truncate the result $(\lfloor \frac{\cdot}{2^s} \rfloor)$.

-What if we took not the highest bits, but the lowest?
+What if we took not the highest bits but the lowest?
 This would correspond to the fractional part — and if we multiply it back by $y$ and truncate the result, this will be exactly the remainder:

 $$
 r = \Bigl \lfloor \frac{ (x \cdot \lceil  2^s /y \rceil \bmod 2^s) \cdot y }{2^s} \Bigr \rfloor
 $$

-This works perfectly, because what we do here can be interpreted as just three chained floating-point multiplications with the total relative error of $O(\epsilon)$.
+This works perfectly because what we do here can be interpreted as just three chained floating-point multiplications with the total relative error of $O(\epsilon)$.
 Since $\epsilon = O(\frac{1}{2^s})$ and $s = 2n$, the error will always be less than one, and hence the result will be exact.

 ```c++
 uint32_t y;